Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Homogeneity

 \section{Homogeneity}

-In this section we invoke the expected machinery to deduce \cref{thm:main1} from \cref{thm:main2}.
+In this section we invoke the necessary machinery to deduce \cref{thm:main1} from \cref{thm:main2}.
 The main new ingredient (which was already known to experts) is the statement of a so-called ``diophantine lemma'' (\cref{prop:dioph} below) for groups defined over a number field.

 As described in the introduction let $\{\psi_j\}_{j\geq1} \subset L^2(Y)$ be a normalized sequence of Hecke--Maass forms with Laplace eigenvalues tending to infinity.
 Let $\mb_j$ be the corresponding probability measures on $Y$ (recall that those are the measures with density $\abs{\psi_j(x)}^2$ with respect to the Riemannian measure); our ultimate goal is to show that the $\mb_j$ converge to the normalized Riemannian volume on $Y$, or equivalently that this is the only subsequential limit.
-Accordingly (passing a subsequence) we assume the $\mb_j$ converse weak-* to a measure $\mb$ on $Y$ (which is a probability measure even when $Y$ is non-compact as shown in \cite{Zaman:EscapeThesis}).
+Accordingly (passing to a subsequence) we assume the $\mb_j$ converge weak-* to a measure $\mb$ on $Y$.
+The main result of \cite{Zaman:EscapeThesis} is that any such limiting measure $\mb$ on $Y$ is a probability measure, even if $Y$ non-compact.

 Again passing to a subsequence there is an infinite place $v$ such $G_v$ is non-compact and such that the Laplace--Beltrami eigenvalues of $\psi_j$ with respect to the Laplace operator at $v$ tend to infinity; without loss of generality we may assume it is the first place in our enumeration.
 Then by the microlocal lift of \cite{SilbermanVenkatesh:SQUE_Lift} there are Hecke eigenfunctions $\phi_j\in L^2(X)$ such that any subsequential weak-* limit $\mu$ of the associated measures $\mu_j$ has the following properties: